devildeuteragonist/word-games/README.md

 so i make do with the limited skillset i have. :)

 this repository is yet another bundle of ambitions moved out of the memory repo.

+if i can display any finished word games in user-friendly, pretty ways, i will include links to relevant places where those games can be accessed, hopefully!